devgalop/lrn.securelib/README.md

 ## :dart: About SecureLib

-The Securelib is a simple C# library that provides you with the following features:
+The Securelib is a simple C# library, developed with .Net 8 but fully compatible with .Net 6+, that provides you with the following features:

 ## :sparkles: Features